Popcorn Chicken Recipe

 PRO TIP: For juicer meat, use chicken thigh fillets instead of chicken breast.

 And while I have no doubt those result in tasty bites, I like to keep things simple.
-As long as simple still equals delicious, which I think I managed with this popcorn chicken.
+As long as simple still equals delicious, which I think I managed with this recipe.

-Popcorn chicken can be eaten as a lunch or dinner, but my absolute favorite way to serve popcorn chicken is as an appetizer.
+Popcorn chicken can be eaten as a lunch or dinner, but my absolute favorite way is as an appetizer.
 If kids will be in attendance – even better!

 This is definitely one kid-friendly appetizer and usually ends up being the main dish for a few picky little eaters.